maxdug/maxdug.github.io/ethos/index.md

 <div class="article" markdown="1">

 # My Ethos
+This is how I try to live my life.
 I organize this here to help me organize it in my mind.

-## Core pillars
+## Core pillars / rules
-This is a priority list, so the classic example: I need to protect my inner happiness before helping others - can't pour from an empty cup.
+This is a priority list.
+Example: I need to protect my inner happiness before helping others - can't pour from an empty cup.

 1. Do no harm
     * Don't impede the freedom of others